onnx/models/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request
+about: Create a feature request for a functionality that doesn't currently exist in the ONNX model zoo.
+title: ''
+labels: 'enhancement'
+assignees: ''

+---
-# Feature Request - Name
+# Feature Request

 ### What is the problem that this feature solves?
 Please detail the discrepancy with our current functionality.